 Here’s the thing.
 Most of the “how much to charge for freelancing” articles tell you the same thing – nothing.
-Once I got started, I read tons of them and always left empty handed.
-So this time I’m here to share a bit of a research I’ve done while being a freelancer myself.
-This time, I’ve written down some freelancing rates, including what you should charge as a freelancer!
+Once I got started, I read tons of them and always left empty-handed.
+So this time I’m here to share a bit of research I’ve done while being a freelancer myself.
+I’ve written down some freelancing rates, including what you should charge as a freelancer.

 Being a freelancer is hard as it is.
 You have to learn new skills, search for new clients, improve your writing, communication, portfolio, spend time trying to get the projects that, as it turns out, are not worth getting and after all, you have to plan your own time and schedule and FIND time for everything.
 It’s a mess out there.
 So can, at least, someone tell you how much to charge for freelancing so you don’t have to wreck your mind around it?

-Here’s my answer: either it’s fixed price or hourly rate, base your projects on anything between $20/h till $60/h or more if you’ve been in the business for many years.
+Here’s my answer: either it’s fixed price or hourly rate, base your projects on anything between $20/h and $60/h or more if you’ve been in the business for many years.

 Before you get on my neck about how untrue this is, I need to say a DISCLAIMER: not all professions and all freelancers would agree.
 This is NOT for everyone.
 But it IS the average in the market I’ve seen and worked with.
 And it IS adjustable to many situations out there.
 If, at any point, you feel like you should be charging more, go ahead and do that!
 Read on to dig in some numbers!